-Description: To be filled with plist dict values, describing memory areas exclusive to specific firmware and hardware functioning, which should not be used by the operating system.
+Description: Designed to be filled with plist dict values, describing memory areas exclusive to specific firmware and hardware functioning, which should not be used by the operating system.
 Examples of such memory regions could be the second 256 MB corrupted by the Intel HD 3000 or an area with faulty RAM.
-Refer to the ReservedMemory Properties section below for details.
+See the ReservedMemory Properties section below.